numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. budget-free

-This document presents the main ideas and concepts of the performance assessment when benchmarking numerical optimization algorithms in a black-box scenario within the COCO_ platform.
+We presents ideas and concepts for performance assessment when benchmarking numerical optimization algorithms in a black-box scenario.
 Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions like *algorithm A is seven times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
-For this end, we record algorithm *runtimes*, measured in number of function evaluations to reach predefined target values during the algorithm run.
+For this end, we record algorithm *runtimes, measured in number of function evaluations* to reach predefined target values during the algorithm run.

-Runtimes represent the cost of the algorithm.
+Runtimes represent the cost of optimization.
 Apart from a short, exploratory experiment [#]_, we do not measure the algorithm cost in CPU or wall-clock time.
 See for example [HOO1995]_ for a discussion on shortcomings and unfortunate consequences of benchmarking based on CPU time.

-We display average runtimes (aRT, see Section `Averaging Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Distribution Functions`_).
+In the COCO_ platform [HAN2016co]_, we display average runtimes (aRT, see Section `Averaging Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Distribution Functions`_).
-When displaying runtime distributions, we consider the aggregation over target values and over subclasses of problems or all problems.
+When displaying runtime distributions, we consider the aggregation over target values and over subclasses of problems, or all problems.

 ..
 We do not aggregate over dimension, because the dimension of the problem can be used to decide a priori which algorithm (or algorithm variant, or parameter setting) to use.